(Revised 29 September 2021)

-In accordance with Defense Procurement and Acquisition (DPAP) memorandum, dated November 7, 2007, subject: Access to Records with Exclusive Distributors/Dealers, in the event of an exigent situation when the HCA approves award without obtaining requested cost data from exclusive distributors and/or dealers, Army contracting activities shall notify the Office of the DASA(P) at the address listed at 5101.290(b)(2)(ii)(C).
-The Office of the DASA(P) will then notify the Office of the Under Secretary of Defense (Acquisition, Technology and Logistics).
+In accordance with Defense Pricing and Contracting (DPC) memorandum, dated 22 March 2019, subject: Process and Reporting Requirements Pertaining to Contractor Denials of Contracting Officer Requests for Data Other Than Certified Cost or Pricing Data, in the event of an exigent situation when the HCA approves award without obtaining requested cost data from exclusive distributors and/or dealers, Army contracting activities shall notify the Office of the DASA(P) at the address listed at 5101.290(b)(2)(ii)(C).
+The Office of the DASA(P) will then notify the Office of the Under Secretary of Defense (Acquisition and Sustainment).
 Each notification will include the following information:

 (a) Contractor name and DUNS number (Exclusive Distributor/Dealer).

 (b) Subcontractor name and DUNS number (e.g., OEM/actual manufacturer).